The 10 Most Difficult Instruments To Learn

 Many elements are concurring with the difficulty of string instruments.

 First of all, they have no fret to indicate what note you are playing.
 To make sure you are playing the right pitch, you will need to develop extremely good ear skills and practice endless hours to train your hand to reach the right spot on the string.

 On top of that, it is also very hard to find the right position when playing them.
 This is particularly true (and physically painful) for the violin and the viola, which should sit beneath your neck, between your shoulder and your cheek, in a way that should still allow a good movement of your arms.

 Bagpipes have a long and illustrious history, having withstood numerous modifications throughout the millennia.
 Bagpipes are made of several different elements, all concurring to different layers in the performance.

 First of all, bagpipes require air, usually blown into the bag (a sort of reservoir) through a blowpipe.
 On top of that, a performer needs to play the melody pipe and one or more drones, the pipe providing the harmonizing notes.
 All at the same time!
 Quite a challenge for your coordination.

-The main difficulty in playing the piano consists of coordinating the right hand, which usually executes the melody, with the left hand, which usually executes an accompaniment.
+The main difficulty in playing the piano consists of coordinating the right hand, which usually plays the melody, with the left hand, which usually plays an accompaniment.